-Ordinarily, students admitted to Dutchess Community College should either be high school graduates or hold the New York State General Equivalency Diploma (GED).
+Ordinarily, students admitted to Dutchess Community College should either be high school graduates or hold the New York State High School Equivalency Diploma (HSE).
 However, since some high school students would benefit from taking a college class earlier, we created an Early Admissions Program just for them.

 The program allows you to take courses at DCC while you're still in high school, earning credits toward a college degree.
 Also, if your high school agrees, these courses can be used to fulfill your high school graduation requirements.